saifsms91/StormsAppiumFramework/README.md

 Highlights:
-This is a sample POM framework to automate Amazon Android app
+This is a sample POM framework to automate Storm Android app

 ## Technology stack: